vladyslavmarkovaccenture/openbsw/libs/bsw/util/doc/user/memory.rst

 `util::memory`
 ==============

-Some utilities that allow working with memory, including lower-level bit operations and custumer memory management.
+Some utilities that allow working with memory, including lower-level bit operations and customer memory management.

 Bit Operations
 --------------